Business Rating: | 4.1 / 5 |

 In a Nutshell:

-Ideal for smaller businesses and frequent fliers, the Blue Business Plus card stands out from the competition by offering a solid 2-point bonus on every purchase (up to $50,000 in purchases per year, then 1 point per dollar), a flexible credit limit and a transfer program that lets you pool your rewards with other travel loyalty programs.
+Ideal for smaller businesses and frequent fliers, the Blue Business Plus card stands out from the competition by offering a solid 2-point bonus on purchases (up to $50,000 in purchases per year, then 1 point per dollar) Terms and limitations apply, a flexible credit limit and a transfer program that lets you pool your rewards with other travel loyalty programs.

 Rewards Rate